Jaycee90/NightLife/README.md

 	* Continue improving interface to be more user-friendly and easy-to-navigate
 	* Research and implement user authenthication (sign-in/-up) along with Benu
 * __Nilu__:
+	* I will continue to integrate database to the special event & add some more style to my Special event page.
 * __Jayce__:

 ### Issues to Resolve